starkfell/100DaysOfIaC/articles/day.91.restricting.network.access.to.acr.md

 # Day 91 - Restricting Network Access to Azure Container Registry

-Today we will cover how to restrict access to Azure Key Vault using Network Rules.
+Today we will cover how to restrict access to an Azure Container Registry using Network Rules.

 </br>